ARMmbed/mbed-os-example-nfc/NFC_SmartPoster/README.md

 Demonstration of possible usage of the the `NFCController` class.

-The application creates and a smart poster record and sends a smart poster record when a connected peer requires it.
+The application creates a smart poster record and sends it when a connected peer requests it.
 The smart poster record generated contains:
 - A URI: https://www.mbed.com
 - A title: "mbed website"